P-R-I-S-M-PROJECT/P.R.I.S.M/README.md

   </p>
 </div>

-# PRISM - Pattern Recognition & Interactive Sketch Machine
+# PRISM - Pattern Recognition & Interactive Studio Machine

-PRISM is an AI-driven creative system that generates sophisticated geometric animations using Processing and static images using FAL API.
-It functions as an interactive art studio with evolutionary memory, treating each creation as a data point in a living system.
+PRISM is an AI-powered creative studio agent that generates both dynamic animated artworks and static visual pieces.
+It functions as an autonomous creative partner, learning and evolving from each artistic creation while maintaining a comprehensive understanding of its creative journey.

 <div align="center">
-  <h3>🎨 Animations • 🖼️ Static Images • 🧬 Evolution • 📊 Analysis</h3>
+  <h3>🎨 Dynamic Art • 🖼️ Visual Pieces • 🧬 Creative Evolution • 📊 Artistic Analysis</h3>
 </div>

 ## 🚀 Quick Start